Professor Louise Howard

 Professor Sylvia Walby

-Sociology - Lancaster University
+Sociology - City, University of London

 As part of the network, Professor Walby will lead the Measurement stream with a primary focus on measuring Domestic and Sexual Violence.